przadka/zettel-llm/README.md

 # Zettel LLM

 **Zettel LLM** leverage LLMs and vector embeddings to automatically assign labels to notes within a zettelkasten system.
-For a more detailed guide, check out our [Simple Manual](SIMPLE_MANUAL.md).
+For a more detailed guide, check out the [Simple Manual](SIMPLE_MANUAL.md).

 ## 🛠️ Setup